denislx/meshdemo/README.md

 ## OCI mesh stuff getting done here.

-v1.0 has only one home version that is configured as home v1 and v2 and load goes only to v1.
+v2 has two home versions that is configured as home v1 and v2 and load routed 50-50 between them